sonejostudios/ScribusPhotoDoc/README.md

 __Usage (PhotoDoc Wizard):__

-1. A new Document Dialog will pop up.
+1. A New Document Dialog will pop up.
 Make the adjustments you want for your project.
 I recommand Single Page, Format = Letter, Orientation = Landscape, Bleed = 0.
 Leave "Number of pages" to 1.
 Press OK.

 2. A Folder Chooser Dialog will pop up.
 Choose your working directory with the pictures you prepared before.
 Press OK.